Third-level student fees and charges

 Part-time fee scheme for undergraduate courses

-From August 2024, a part-time fee scheme for students studying specified undergraduate courses is available.
-The scheme only offers support with fees and is not a maintenance grant.
+The part-time fee scheme is a fee contribution grant for students studying certain part-time undergraduate courses in Ireland and abroad.
+It is not a maintenance grant.

 Read more about the part-time fee scheme for undergraduate courses.